CaraZeng/CaraZeng/README.md

 Hi there! 👋

 I'm **Cara Zeng**, a passionate Computer Science master's student at Northeastern University.
 I love exploring new technologies and solving challenging problems through code!

 ## About Me

 My primary focus is on software development and machine learning.
 I enjoy working on innovative projects that challenge my skills and expand my knowledge.

-Now I'm a software engineer intern at Suune and we are building a freelance platform for visual artists.
+Now I'm a intern at TD Bank under Global technology & Solutions team.

 ## Connect with Me
 https://www.linkedin.com/in/cara-zeng-535b53324/